 Avalon Beach Information

-Avalon’s beaches are a great place to be on a hot summer afternoon, a cool autumn morning or a balmy spring night.
-Whether you are a beachcomber, sunbather, surfer or sandcastle builder, you will surely enjoy your time spent on these white sand beaches.
+Avalon’s beaches are a great place to be.
+This is true whether it is a hot summer afternoon, a cool autumn morning or a balmy spring night.
+Beachcombers, sunbathers, surfers and sandcastle builders alike will surely enjoy their time spent on these white sand beaches.
 To maximize your enjoyment, here is information you will want to know.

-PLEASE NOTE: Between August 22nd-September 5th, a limited number of lifeguards will be assigned to one or more designated beaches as available personnel permits.
+PLEASE NOTE: A limited number of lifeguards will be posted between May 28 – June 7 and August 22nd – September 5th.
+They will be posted at designated beaches as available personnel permits.
 Check with the Avalon Beach Patrol before planning to visit to see which beaches are protected.

 Beach Tag Info